 Hemoglobinopathies in Pregnancy

-During pregnancy, hemoglobinopathies, particularly sickle cell disease Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in blacks.
-It is caused by homozygous inheritance of genes for hemoglobin (Hb) S. Sickle-shaped... read more , Hb S-C disease Hemoglobin S-C Disease Hemoglobin S-C disease is a hemoglobinopathy that causes symptoms similar to those of sickle cell disease, but usually less severe.
+During pregnancy, hemoglobinopathies, particularly sickle cell disease Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in people with African ancestry.
+It is caused by homozygous inheritance of genes for hemoglobin... read more , Hb S-C disease Hemoglobin S-C Disease Hemoglobin S-C disease is a hemoglobinopathy that causes symptoms similar to those of sickle cell disease, but usually less severe.
 (See also Overview of Hemolytic Anemia.)
-Because 10% of blacks... read more , and beta- and alpha-thalassemia Thalassemias Thalassemias are a group of inherited microcytic, hemolytic anemias characterized by defective hemoglobin synthesis.
-Alpha-thalassemia is particularly common among people of African, Mediterranean... read more , can worsen maternal and perinatal outcomes.
-Genetic screening genetic screening Genetic Screening for Some Ethnic Groups Genetic evaluation is part of routine prenatal care and is ideally done before conception.
-The extent of genetic evaluation a woman chooses is related to how the woman weighs factors such as... read more for some of these disorders is available.
+The heterozygous... read more , and beta- and alpha- thalassemia Thalassemias Thalassemias are a group of inherited microcytic, hemolytic anemias characterized by defective hemoglobin synthesis.
+Alpha-thalassemia is particularly common among people with African, Mediterranean... read more , can worsen maternal and perinatal outcomes.
+Genetic screening genetic screening Genetic Screening for Some Ethnic Groups for some of these disorders is available.

 Preexisting sickle cell disease, particularly if severe, increases risk of the following: